 If the shares you own are held in street name by a bank or brokerage firm, then your bank or brokerage firm, as the record holder of your shares, is required to vote your shares according to your instructions.
-In order to vote your shares, you will need to follow the directions your bank or brokerage firm provides to you.
-If you hold your shares in street name, then you must follow the instructions below under "How do I attend the meeting and vote in person?" if you wish to attend the meeting or vote in person.
+In order to vote your shares, you need to follow the directions your bank or brokerage firm provides to you.